shiba517/msp4_gallery_five/README.md

 ### **PEP8 Testing**
 * I used pep8online to check whether my .py file codes were PEP8 compliant.
 I made the changes needed for an All right pass for all .py files.
 * After changes were made, an internal server error occured.
-I had to revert some line of codes back to its original state for the website to work.
-More details can be found in 'Bugs and Fixes' section
+I had to revert some line of codes (as told to me by my Gitpod terminal) back to its original state for the website to work.
+More details can be found in ['Bugs and Fixes'](#bugs-and-fixes) section

 [top](#content)